 a.
 Click the gear-shaped Tools icon in the upper-right corner of the browser window, and select

 b.
 Internet options from the resulting drop-down menu.

 d.
 Select Delete Files under Temporary Internet Files.

 e.
 In the Delete Files dialogue box, click to select the Delete all offline content check box.

 a.
 Click the button showcasing three dots in the upper-right corner and select Settings from the resulting drop-down menu.

 b.
-Under the heading Clear browser data, click the button labeled Choose what to clear.
+Under the heading Clear browser data, click the button labelled Choose what to clear.
 Doing so will bring up a checklist of things you can clear, including browser history and cookies.
-To clear your browser cookies, check the box labeled Cached data and files.
+To clear your browser cookies, check the box labelled Cached data and files.

 c.
 Click Clear.